sekoyo/react-image-crop/README.md

 3. Another option to make the conversion faster is to scale the image down before converting it to a base64 (see example in gist).

 [Example gist](https://gist.github.com/DominicTobias/b1fb501349893922ec7f)

+## Contributing / Developing

+To develop run `npm run dev`, this will recompile your JS on changes.
+If you wish to change css then run `npm run sass-watch` in another tab.

+You can test your changes by opening `demo/index.html` in a browser (you don't need to be running a server).